 Starting with a blank slate is always hard.
-It's much easier to critique or edit the 'essay' than write it.
+It's much easier to critique or edit the 'essay' than to write it.
 We've all been there.
 Sometimes inspiration is sparked from something you recently read, or your brilliant idea needs financial backing.
-Whatever the purpose or inspo, wrangling and shaping your story into a presentation can be challenging.
+Whatever the purpose or inspiration, wrangling and shaping your story into a presentation can be challenging.
 Your desired outcome is to create a memorable moment with some lean-in from the audience.
 It's the getting there that has you feeling stuck.

-Some of us are visual thinkers with mind-maps of pictures in our head.
+Some of us are visual thinkers with mind-maps of pictures in our heads.
 Others 'see' the world verbally or in a more logical, conversational way with branches and structures.
 These are the folks on the debate team back in college who could store huge amounts of numbers and factoids that seemed to come spilling out like liquid gold.
 Today when presenting, you want interesting visuals that reinforce your words so you can wow viewers and keep 'em on the edge of their seats or 'hanging on your every word'.
 Ultimately people want to be intrigued and entertained, which makes this a lot harder.

-With that blank slate, you probably have some templates, a few icon assets, a style guide (maybe), hopefully a logo or an identity and now you must deliver an amazing piece of art with a compelling story.
-Oh I almost forget to mention there's a looming deadline.
+With that blank slate, you probably have some templates, a few icon assets, a style guide (maybe), hopefully, a logo or an identity and now you must deliver an amazing piece of art with a compelling story.
+Oh, I almost forget to mention there's a looming deadline.

-1. Understand the audience (viewer)
+1. Understand the audience (viewers)

 Step away from the blank screen (or page) and ask yourself the most important questions: who is my audience, what will they expect and what message do I want them to walk away with?

-The reality is most of us only have a concentration tolerance for 20-30 minutes and depending on industry segment, title and seniority, it could be as little as 5 or 10 minutes.
+The reality is most of us only have a concentration tolerance for 20-30 minutes and depending on industry segment, title, and seniority, it could be as little as 5 or 10 minutes.
 With our Twitter-centric world, stories have been reduced to 280 characters.
 Now you're dealing with more constraints and you have to keep it tight.

 You may be facing an audience with different demographic types and differing levels of topic understanding.
 To top that, you may even have competitors or pundits such as bloggers or media, so depending on the setting and purpose, you need to consider all possibilities.
 There's much at stake.

 Whether you're working on a keynote or a product update to a limited set of customers, the fundamentals stay the same.
-Who are they, how will this land and what do they most care about now?
+Who are they, how will this land, and what do they most care about now?

 2. Determine your most salient point(s):

 Once you grok the audience, you then need to ask what are the most interesting points you must deliver.
 If it's more than five and you're only talking for 20-30 minutes, you have too many.
 The reality is, most of us remember that magic number of three.
-Even with three things, you still need to figure out the one key take-away.
+Even with three things, you still need to figure out the one key takeaway.
 Have you ever sat through a four-day national convention with tons of speakers?
-Truth is you can boil it all down to just a few big takeaways and that's across a marathon convention.
+The truth is you can boil it all down to just a few big takeaways and that's across a marathon convention.